bcreiner/IDD/README.md

 <!-- Just fill in the brackets -->
 # IDD

-This is the repo for the course: Infectious Disease Dynamics: models and data
+This is the repo for the course: Infectious Disease Dynamics: Models and data

 Lecture 1: